-The United Kingdom is a common-law jurisdiction with substantial discovery processes (albeit more limited than in the U.S.), oral evidence including cross-examination, and oral advocacy before specialist patents judges.
+The United Kingdom is a common law jurisdiction with substantial discovery processes (albeit more limited than in the U.S.), oral evidence including cross-examination, and oral advocacy before specialist patents judges.
 This leads to decisions that are respected and often followed in Europe.
 Historically, it has attracted much international pharmaceutical litigation.
-More recently there has been an influx of SEP-FRAND litigation owing to developments in the law.
+More recently, there has been an influx of SEP-FRAND litigation owing to developments in the law.

-The United Kingdom has a population of approximately 67 million.
-103 The UK is presently the fifth largest economy in the world by GDP and the largest economy in Europe that is independent from the European Union.
-104
+The UK is presently the sixth largest economy in the world by GDP and the largest economy in Europe that is independent from the European Union.
+It is also the 12th-ranked manufacturing country in the world.

 As such, it is a major market for pharmaceutical and electronic products that form the focus of much international patent litigation.
-It also has a not insignificant manufacturing base, albeit diminished in contrast with the past.
-Given the size of the market and the UK courts' liberal and compensatory approach to assessing damages, awards for damages are relatively high compared with most other jurisdictions around the world, other than the United States.
+Given the size of the market and the UK courts' liberal and compensatory approach to assessing damages, awards for damages are relatively high compared with most jurisdictions around the world, other than the United States.